Radiation Forces and Torques on Janus Cylinders: Results and discussion

 To investigate the motion of Janus cylinders under electromagnetic radiation, we consider their translation and rotation in a viscous fluid.
-In the low Reynolds number regime, characteristic of micron-scale particles in fluid, inertial effects are negligible and the instantaneous balances of force and torque are given by
+In the low Reynolds number regime, inertial effects are negligible.
+Since the particle velocity is much smaller than the speed of light, the Minkowski magnetoelectric coupling term (proportional to $v/c$) is neglected \cite{gordon1973radiation}.
+The instantaneous force and torque balances are given by